zezihinio/Abalone-AI-minimax-AlphaBeta/README.md

 ### Minimax Algorithm with Alpha-Beta Pruning

 The AI uses the Minimax algorithm enhanced with alpha-beta pruning to optimize decision-making.
+The `minimaxalphabeta`function Performs the minimax algorithm with alpha-beta pruning to find the optimal move for the current player.
+It return the evaluated score of the board state at the current depth.

+The function works as follows:
+    1. If the game is over or the maximum depth is reached, return the evaluation of the board.
+    2. If it's the maximizing player's turn:
+        - Initialize the best evaluation to negative infinity.
+        - For each legal move, apply the move, recursively call `minimaxalphabeta` with updated parameters, and update the best evaluation and alpha.
+        - Perform alpha-beta pruning if alpha >= beta.
+        - Return the best evaluation.
+    3. If it's the minimizing player's turn:
+        - Initialize the best evaluation to positive infinity.
+        - For each legal move, apply the move, recursively call `minimaxalphabeta` with updated parameters, and update the best evaluation and beta.
+        - Perform alpha-beta pruning if alpha >= beta.
+        - Return the best evaluation.

 The algorithm evaluates possible moves and selects the one with the highest score based on the following criteria:
 1. Pushing opponent pieces off the board.
 2. Breaking opponent lines with own pieces.
 3. Covering own pieces to block opponent pushes.